 Where the design community meets.

-London Product Designer Joined about 4 years ago
+London Product Designer Joined over 4 years ago

 Hi, thanks for the feedback.
 Certainly take it all on-board.